centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 **BEST PRACTICES** : Select different retention periods depending on the granularity of the statistical data:

 - Aggregated values per hour are used to analyze a metric over a short period of time, they take up a lot of disk space.
-You may not need to keep these keep these statistics for more than two or three months.
+You may not need to keep these statistics for more than two or three months.

 - Beyond five or six months, you may only need to view the trend for availability or performance statistics.
   You could then retain daily aggregate data for up to six months, for example, and set up retention of monthly aggregate data for a period of several dozen months.